Odysseum04/epub-gpt-translation/README.md

     *   **Alternatively (Recommended & More Secure):** Instead of putting the key in `config.yaml`, you can set an environment variable named `OPENAI_API_KEY` with your key value.
 The script will automatically use it if set.

 6.  **Create a Python Virtual Environment (Highly Recommended):**
     A virtual environment keeps project dependencies isolated.
-In your terminal (ensure you are inside the `novel-gpt-translation` folder):
+In your terminal (ensure you are inside the `epub-gpt-translation` folder):
     ```bash
     python -m venv .venv
     ```